Qlonever/PCP-OpenMW/README.md

 <Details>
 <Summary>Health Settings</Summary>

+These settings affect how the player's maximum health is calculated.
+By default, maximum health works the same as in vanilla Morrowind.

 ### Retroactive Health Gain
-If enabled, raising attributes will affect the health gained from previous level-ups as well.
+If enabled, health gained from level-ups will be calculated as if relevant attributes had always been at their current value.
 (Default: OFF)
 ### Retroactive Starting Health
 If this and 'Retroactive Health Gain' are enabled, raising attributes will affect the initial health from character creation.
 (Default: OFF)
+### Realistic Retroactive Health Gain
+If this and 'Retroactive Health Gain' are enabled, health gained from level-ups will be calculated as if relevant attributes had been raised to their current value as early as possible.
+(Default: OFF)
+### Realistic Retroactive Health Increment
+Calculations for 'Realistic Retroactive Health Gain' will assume that attributes were raised by this value each level.
+(Default: 5)
 ### Custom Health Calculation
-If enabled, health will be calculated using a weighted average of attribute values, instead of just endurance and strength.
+If enabled, health will be calculated using a weighted average of attribute values instead of just endurance and strength.
 (Default: OFF)
 ### Custom Health Coefficients
 If 'Custom Health Calculation' is enabled, health gain and starting health will be derived from this average: `(sum of (coeffs * attributes)) / (sum of coeffs)` (Default: Configured to match NCGDMW Lua)
 ### Custom Health Gain Multiplier